manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 Assess the need for video or sound usage (including only when they add visitor value), and ban non-informative media (background media) including autoplaying functionality.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Optimize Media

 Choose the right media to display by compressing according to the visitor's requirements, selecting the appropriate format, ensuring it works across browsers, and avoiding embedded player plugins.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Lazy Loading

 Media requiring a lot of data to be downloaded on the client side (including the media itself) must be loaded via a facade (a non-functional, static, representational element).

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Labels And Choice

 Increase visitor awareness and control by informing them of the length, format, and weight of the media; allowing media deactivation, and giving a choice of resolutions; all while providing alternative resolutions and formats.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 #### Management And Usage

 Set up a media management and use policy to reduce the overall impact of audio and video, with criteria for media compression and file formats.

-{:.not-assessed}
+{:.todo}
-TODO: Write assessment detail here.
+Write assessment detail here.
-Change paragraph class to "bad", "ok", or "good" to set the evaluation overall result.
+Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.

 ### Guideline 2.17.
 [Take a More Sustainable Approach to Animation](https://w3c.github.io/sustyweb/#take-a-more-sustainable-approach-to-animation)